WildlifeDatasets/wildlife-tools/docs/megadescriptor.md

-# Baseline results
+# MegaDescriptor

-This section shows how the toolkit can be used in realistic pipelines for preparing data, training models and extracting features.
-Specifically, we present guidelines on how to replicate the main results of the accompanying paper and provide baseline results.
+WildlifeTools and WildlifeDatasets were used to train the MegaDescriptor model.
+Here, we present guidelines on how to replicate the main results of the accompanying paper and provide baseline results.
 This includes training and inference with MegaDescriptor flavours.

 ## Prepare datasets